facebookresearch/SIEVE/README.md

 # Sieve: Multimodal Dataset Pruning Using Image Captioning Models (CVPR 2024)

 Sieve is a data curation method for vision-language data, enabling training highly performant CLIP models.
 Sieve works on assessing the alignment between webscale image-text pairs using image-captioning models pretrained on small, diverse and highly curated datasets.
-To bridge the gap between the limited diversity of the generated sythentic captions (i.e., by the image-captioning models) and the original alt-text, we propose quantifying the semantic alignment of the generated sythentic caption and the original alt-text using a sentence transformer pretrained on a large corpse of text data.
+To bridge the gap between the limited diversity of the generated sythentic captions (i.e., by the image-captioning models) and the original alt-text, we propose quantifying the semantic alignment of the generated sythentic caption and the original alt-text using a sentence transformer pretrained on a large corpus of text data.
 This alignment is then used as a proxy for how well-aligned the image content with their corresponding text.

 [[ Paper ]](https://arxiv.org/abs/2310.02110)
 <p align="center">